nightPingu/PinguChatBot/readme.md

 <br>
 ##### TODO:
 - [ ] *Feature*: Send irc message
-- [ ] Change path were data is written to.
+- [X] Change path were data is written to.
 Output data should not exsist inside src folder.
+- [X] Encrypt accsess_token and refresh_token when written to disk.
-- [ ] If public interest, add as lib to npm.
+- [ ] If public interest, add lib build and publish to npm.
+- [ ] If public interest, add unit tests.
 - [ ] Low pri: Redo types, meta/generated types are nice but work poor as documentation
- (Example: `IrcMessageTypeHandlerMethods`)

 <br>